mdnurul/CPP-2-C/README.md

 printf("Check Max for long: %ld\n",checkMax(o,p));
 ```

-gcc recommended if you know the data types gcc specific
+gcc recommended if you know the data types implement specific way and it can be used for muti-stement
 ```
 #define checkMaxINT(a,b)  ({int _a = (a), _b = (b); _a > _b ? _a : _b; })
 //use case example